 Mother Nature as a personification is attested from c.
 1600; mother earth as an expression of the earth as the giver of life is from 1580s.
 Mother tongue "one's native language" is attested from late 14c.
 Mother country "a country in relation to its colonies" is from 1580s.
 Mother-love "such affection as is shown by a mother" is by 1854.
 Mother-wit "native wit, common sense" is from mid-15c.

-Mother nature first attested c.
-1600; mother earth is from 1580s.
-Mother tongue "one's native language" first attested late 14c.
-Mother of all ________ 1991, is Gulf War slang, from Saddam Hussein's use in reference to the coming battle; it is an Arabic idiom (as well as an English one), for instance Ayesha, second wife of Muhammad, is known as Mother of Believers.
+Mother of all ________ (1991), is Gulf War slang, from Saddam Hussein's use in reference to the coming battle; it is an Arabic idiom (as well as an English one), for instance Ayesha, second wife of Muhammad, is known as Mother of Believers; the figure is attested in English in 19c.
+(Virginia is called mother of commonwealths from 1849).
 Mother Carey's chickens is late 18c. sailors' nickname for storm petrels, or for snowflakes.
-Mother lode in the figurative sense is attested by c.
-1882, from mining (1849); see lode.

 "a thick substance concreting in liquors; the lees or scum concreted" [Johnson], 1530s, probably from Middle Dutch modder "filth, dregs," from PIE *meu- (see mud).

 updated on February 27, 2019